 The idea that a migraine is just a headache has been debunked time and time again.
 While one of its core symptoms is a headache, a migraine is a neurological condition that is accompanied by other symptoms.
 It may or may not include a headache.

 Dealing with a migraine can be a rough time as it is much more than just a headache.
+This is why patients are encouraged to consult a migraine chiropractor in Calgary.
 Some of its hallmark signs include the following:

 - Vertigo or dizziness

 - Nausea and vomiting

 - Sensitivity to light, sound, and certain smells

 Most people suffering from migraines report nausea and vomiting, yet it remains a puzzle for the medical community as to why they occur.
 Many doctors believe that migraines are caused by various factors such as genetics, a brain chemical, trauma, poor diet, environment, and some other reasons, but none have been determined as the final cause.

 What Can Trigger Migraines?

 If you frequently suffer from migraines, you must have known by now how essential it is to learn your personal triggers.
 Triggers are different for every individual.
 Avoiding your personal triggers can help you have fewer or less severe migraine attacks.
 Some of the things or factors that may trigger migraine episodes are listed below: